• Skip to primary navigation

 • They're a perfect treat to celebrate a holiday, a special event, or even a regular laid-back weekend morning.

-Let's get to baking them, shall we?
+Let's get to baking these oat donuts, shall we?

-Ingredients & a few notes
+Ingredients & Notes

 Ingredients to make baked doughnuts: oat flour, fine shredded coconut, coconut sugar, cinnamon and baking powder, plain yogurt or almond yogurt, butter or coconut oil, and an egg.